 .zshrc if you're using

-Restart your shell so the path changes take effect.
+Restart your shell to make sure the path changes take effect.

 You can now begin using

 pyenv.
 To list the all available versions of Python,

 including Anaconda, Jython, PyPy and Stackless, use: